Levi-Ackman/LiNo/README.md

 1. Install requirements. ```pip install -r requirements.txt```
 2. Download data.
 You can download the all datasets from iTransformer: [datasets](https://drive.google.com/u/0/uc?id=1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP&export=download). **All the datasets are well pre-processed** and can be used easily.
 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
-You can replicate the benchmark results of **LiNo** from the paper on the eight datasets by:
+You can replicate the benchmark results of **LiNo** from the paper by:

   ```python run_script.py```